Canadian Registration Number

 CSA B51, the Canadian “Boiler, Pressure Vessel, and Pressure Piping Code”, describes the required rules of CRN use in detail.
 Part 1, Clause 4 specifies that pressure fittings, pressure vessels, and boilers are assigned CRN numbers with the acceptance of regulatory authorities in provinces where the equipment is to be used.

-Vessel and boiler CRN numbers never start with a “0”.
+Vessel and boiler CRN numbers never start with a “0”, zero.
 Fitting CRN numbers always do.

 All CRN numbers have a decimal point that follows the prefix assigned by the regulatory authority.

 For fittings, the letter following the “0” in the prefix corresponds to CSA B51 Table 1, and is used by regulatory authorities at their discretion to categorize the fitting according to type:

 C – line valves

 H – items not in categories A to G

 Subsequent characters in the prefix that precede the decimal, are sequentially assigned by the regulatory authority.
 For some fitting categories, five digits follow the letter noted above that precede the decimal.
 For vessels, an alphanumeric (unless the registration is really old) and four digital characters precede the decimal.
 Following the decimal, the geographical region in which the design was first registered is identified with a character listed in Clause 4.3.2.: